rsksmart/rootstock-foundry-starterkit/README.md

 Before starting the dApp, make sure to have the following prerequisites:

 1. **Familiarity with Smart Contracts:**
    - If you’re new to smart contracts, consider learning the basics.
-Understanding how smart contracts work will enhance your experience with Rootstock development.
+Understanding how smart contracts work will enhance your experience with developing on Rootstock.

 2. **Foundry installation using [Foundryup](https://book.getfoundry.sh/getting-started/installation#using-foundryup):**
 - To install, visit the official [Foundry documentation](https://book.getfoundry.sh/getting-started/installation#using-foundryup), for more information.